jawj/IKEv2-setup/README.md

 ### Upgrades

-If you're on a pre-18.04 version of Ubuntu, it's probably easiest to make a record of any changes to `ipsec.secrets`, blow the whole thing away and reinstall, then reinstate `ipsec.secrets`.
+If you're on an older version of Ubuntu, it's probably easiest to make a record of any changes to `ipsec.secrets`, blow the whole thing away and reinstall, then reinstate `ipsec.secrets`.

 Note that you may also need to delete and recreate all your client connection settings using the updated PowerShell commands or .mobileconfig file, since there have been a few cipher changes over time.